 2. When you release a print job, you swipe your University ID card or log in with your Pitt username and password at the Pitt Print Station.
 The Print Stations automatically log out of your account after you are finished printing.

 Can the Pitt Print Stations do color printing?

-Color printers are available in the computing labs.
+Color printers are available in the Student Computing Labs.
 You can release color print jobs at these printers provided that you printed to the color queue.

-Note: Color Pitt Print Stations are only available in the CSSD Computing Labs.
+Note: Color Pitt Print Stations are only available in the Student Computing Labs.

 How long are my print jobs kept before they are removed from the print queue?

 Your print jobs will be held in the print queue for 48 hours from the time they are first sent to the Pitt print queue; older print jobs are removed from the queue.
 Your student print allocation will not be affected by jobs that are automatically removed.